Above: golden leaves carpet a Montmartre square

 11. Never arrive early.

 13. Don’t be afraid to wear the same thing every day.
-Think Steve Jobs, Einstein, Mark Zuckerberg, That Woman At That New York Ad Agency...
-Parisiennes have more important daily decisions to make and know it's just a café, not a fashion show.
+Think Steve Jobs, Albert Einstein, Mark Zuckerberg, That Woman At That New York Ad Agency...
+Parisiennes have more important daily decisions to make and know it's just their local café, not a fashion show.

 15. Choose a parfum as your signature scent.
 With holiday shopping in full swing, drop hints.